 The Most Ancient and Most Noble Order of the Thistle is the most senior Order in Scotland and the second-most senior in precedence in the United Kingdom, after only The Most Noble Order of the Garter.
 The order in its current version was founded in 1687 by James VII and II of Scotland and England, who claimed it was a revival of an earlier Order.
 The order’s emblem is the thistle – the national flower of Scotland.
 Its motto is” Nemo me impune lacessit” (“No one provokes me with impunity”).

 Unlike most other honours, appointments to the Order are entirely in the personal gift of the Sovereign and are not made on the advice of the Government.
 It honours men and women who have held public office or who have contributed in a significant way to national life.

 The Order consists of the Sovereign, sixteen Knights and Ladies, and extra Knights and Ladies.
 The last category includes members of the British Royal Family and foreign Monarchs.
 Currently, Extra Knights and Ladies of the Thistle are The Duke of Edinburgh (since 1952), The Duke of Rothesay (since 1977) , The Princess Royal (since 2000), and the newest addition – The Earl of Strathearn (since May 25, 2012).Filed under British Royals

-Tagged Ceremonial, Elizabeth II, Lady Sarah Chatto, Order of the Thistle, Scotland, The Duchess of Cambridge, The Duke of Cambridge, The Duke of Edinburgh.
+Tagged Ceremonial, Elizabeth II of the United Kingdom, Lady Sarah Chatto, Order of the Thistle, Scotland, The Duchess of Cambridge, The Duke of Cambridge, The Duke of Edinburgh.